 - For the filling, combine the coconut sugar, maple syrup, and coconut oil in a small saucepan over medium-low heat and whisk to combine.
 Bring to a low boil and let simmer for about 2 to 3 minutes and then remove from heat.
 Let cool slightly.

-- While it cools, whisk together the non-dairy milk, flax meal, arrowroot starch, vanilla extract, and salt in a small bowl.
+- While it cools, whisk together the non-dairy milk, flax meal, tapioca or arrowroot starch, vanilla extract, and salt in a small bowl.

 - Add the milk/flax mixture to the slightly cooled sugar mixture and whisk to combine.
 Stir in the pecans.
 Make sure the mixture is relatively cool.
 If not, refrigerate for a few minutes to cool it down.
 Stir in the chocolate.